d-a-t/cs1302-hw06/README.md

    Make sure to provide sufficient output so that it will be easy to convince your TA or instructor that everything is working properly.

-1. Make sure your code passes `checkstyle` then stage and commit all changes.
+1. Make sure your code passes the `check1302` style audit then stage and commit all changes.

+1. When you are convinced that everything is working properly, merge your `method2` branch into `main` as you did in the previous checkpoint.
+You can also delete `method2` if you wish.

 <hr/>